Hexatown/docs/microsoft/usecases/microsoft365/work in email, solo or as a group/index.md

 ---
 title: Work in email, solo or as a group
-inshort: Microsoft Exchange Online is your email and calendaring backbone that helps you collaborate in the &#x2018;we&#x2019; space through the same familiar Outlook environment that you use in the &#x2018;me&#x2019; space.
-Exchange Online lets you accomplish more and work more effectively with consistent, rich Outlook experiences, no matter what device you&#x2019;re on.
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: Office 365 Basics, Outlook
 areas:
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/work-in-email-solo-or-as-a-group
 ---
+Microsoft Exchange Online is your email and calendaring backbone that helps you collaborate in the  we  space through the same familiar Outlook environment that you use in the  me  space.
+Exchange Online lets you accomplish more and work more effectively with consistent, rich Outlook experiences, no matter what device you re on.

 ## Personalize your inbox